-While a gym membership is still beneficial, you may also consider purchasing some simple items to use at home to improve your (or your child’s) fitness.
-Here’s the best home workout equipment for special needs children and adults:
+There are many different types of home exercise equipment on the market.
+Of these, some will not be suited for use by children with special needs.
+You should consider purchasing some simple items to use at home to improve your (or your child’s) fitness.
+Here are some of our choices for the best home workout equipment for special needs children and adults.

-This is one of the more expensive pieces of equipment, but trust us, if you can scrape enough pennies together to afford it, it’s well worth it.
-This swing has a variety of foam platforms to sit or lay on that promote balance while also getting a decent cardio workout or ab workout in (depending on which position you’re in while swinging).
-Not only is this a beneficial piece of equipment, but it’s also just FUN.
+This vestibular swing is one of the more expensive pieces of equipment.
+But trust us, if you can scrape enough pennies together to afford it, it’s well worth it.
+This swing has a variety of foam platforms to sit or lay on.
+You can hang this type of swing on a door frame or ceiling hook.
+Using it regularly can promote balance while also providing a decent cardio or ab workout in.
+This, of course, depends on which position you’re in while swinging.

 Some Other Home Workout Equipment for Special Needs

-4-Wheel Scooters: These scooters are meant to be sat on and can be propelled with either the use of arms, legs or a paddle.
-This equipment is best used outside the home, but is still great active fun!
+4-Wheel Scooters: These scooters are meant for you or your child to sit on.
+You can propel it with either the use of arms, legs or a paddle.
+This equipment is best for use outside the home but is still great active fun!

 Folding Parallel Bars: Just like the equipment in a traditional rehabilitation center, these parallel bars help you regain your balance as well as your arm and leg strength.
 The best part of this tool is that you can fold it up and put it away!